 Ready to Make a Donation?

-Sometimes – no matter how carefully farmers plan – they are faced with surplus crops.
+Sometimes – no matter how carefully farmers plan – they are faced with surplus product.
 And sometimes, ordinary people are faced with hard times and struggle to put healthy food on the table.

 That’s where Farm to Family steps in.
 The California Association of Food Banks’ Farm to Family program works with farmers, ranchers, packers and shippers to get California farm products from the field to food banks throughout the state.